ndaneil/crowdedness-monitor/README.md

 ## Cloud storage - InfluxDB

 Before writing code for the two microcontrollers, we need to place to store the data the AVR-IoT Cellular Mini will transmit.
 I opted to use InfluxDB, a time-series database.
 It has a free managed option as well as paid and self-hosted options making it suitable for several use cases.
-In this guide, I use the InfluxDB's cloud solution.
+In this guide, I use InfluxDB's cloud solution.
 To get started with InfluxDB, the first step is to register for a free serverless cloud account at [https://www.influxdata.com](https://www.influxdata.com):

 <p align="center"><img src="./images/influxdb-signup.png" width="80%"></p>